ChainAgnostic/CAIPs/CAIPs/caip-25.md

 #### Success

 The successful result MAY contain a string (keyed as `sessionId` with a value conformant to [CAIP-171][]).
 As described above, if a `sessionId` is returned in the response, the caller should persist and track the properties and authorization scopes associated with this `sessionid`.
+If the wallet does not return a `sessionId` in the response, the connection will only consist of one session at a time.

 The successful result MUST contain an object called `sessionScopes` which contains 1 or more `scopeObjects`.
 - All required `scopeObjects` and all, none, or some of the optional `scopeObject`s (at the discretion of the provider) MUST be included if successful.